heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-04-creating-equipment-tracking-app-in-php.md

 tags: [PHP, CRUD, AJAX, DataTables, jQuery, JavaScript, Programming]
 ---

-A couple of weeks ago I was asked to gather and compile a proper list of equipment that has been borrowed by other engineers/contractors who are working with my department.
-Unfortunately, the list that I had received is recorded in Excel file.
-So, whenever I need to check the status of the equipment, I have to wait those engineers/contractors to send me the updated list by email or through the shared drive.
-To me, this will be a quite tedious work.
+A few weeks ago, my department asked me to gather and compile a comprehensive list of equipment that has been borrowed by other engineers or contractors.
+Unfortunately, the list I received was recorded in an Excel file.
+This means that whenever I need to check the status of the equipment, I have to wait for the engineers or contractors to send me an updated list by email or through a shared drive.
+This can be quite tedious.

-So, I decided to create a web app for that.
-Instead of using Excel file, those engineers/contractors can just go to the web app and then update the equipment record or status.
-By doing this, anytime I need the latest list to do the audit, I can just simply export the data from the app.
-At the end, this is the outcome of how I spent my weekend.
+So, I decided to create a web app for this purpose.
+Instead of using an Excel file, the engineers and contractors can simply go to the web app to update the equipment record or status.
+This way, whenever I need the latest list for an audit, I can easily export the data from the app.
+This is how I spent my weekend and the result of my efforts.